eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 12 - Machine Translation.md

 	* Translated literature or websites
 	* OPUS corpus collection (often best to avoid copyright problems)

-# Neural Machine Translation model architecture
+## Neural Machine Translation model architectures

 * Most popular architecture is the **Transformer**

-## Encoder-decoder with attention
+### Encoder-decoder with attention
 * Encode source sentence
 * Then decode the target sentence by attending the most relevant source tokens